Bien-Glitch/fusion.form.validator/README.md

 ```

 > ### Note:
+>
 > #### To avoid errors:
+>
 > - The `fusion.form.validator.css` must come after `bootstrap css`, and `fontawesome css`.
 > - The same goes for the `fusion.form.validator.js`, it must come after `jQuery js (If available)`, `bootstrap js`, and `fusion.form.util.js`.

 ## Usage

 *Firstly, ensure the stylesheets and scripts are linked in the correct hierarchy as in the above example.
 If you have problems getting it correctly, just copy the code in the example above and edit.*

-Out of the box, Fusion Form Validator ships with `init.js` file, so you can initialize, configure, and use the fusion form validator without messing up your other JS codes.\
+Out of the box, Fusion Form Validator ships with `init.js` file, so you can initialize, configure, and use the fusion form validator without messing up your other JS codes.
 **N.B:** You can still use the validator in another JS file.

-[comment]: <> (The Validator has already been initialized in `init.js` for all forms; with default configuration out of the box)
+[comment]:

-To initialize and configure the validator on a form, you need an instance of the form.\
+To initialize and configure the validator on a form, you need an instance of the form.
 A utility function is available for getting elements.
 Other methods could still be used too.

 Built-in function `$el(selector)` can be used to fetch an element or fetch elements.
 The `selector` argument is either the elements tag name, or a CSS selector `eg. '#login-form'` as a string.

 ### Initializing:

-The form elements must follow the below structure\
+The form elements must follow the below structure
 Assuming the form has id `login-form` i.e.

 ```html